AamuApp/aamu-blog/content/posts/introduction-to-aamuapp-graphql/index.md

 Querying the database
 ---------------------

 Let's assume we are using the database **aamu-blog**, which is the actual database which holds the blog posts you are reading now!
-The database looks like this in Aamu.app:
+The database looks like this in Aamu.app (at this moment in time there are only two rows, i.e. posts):

 ![](1709968790929.jpg)